Introduction to Operations and Supply Chain Management:

 - Actual results and other data for performance metrics.
 The supply organization provides data on actual production amounts per product family and other historical data such as information on actual capacity limits versus planned limits.
 They may also provide other data for planning and feedback purposes such as changes to inventory metrics.

 As stated in Section A, finance reviews the demand plan and the proposed production plan for financial feasibility and fit with business plan goals (especially financial goals) and may make a recommendation on the plan that makes the most financial sense if competing alternatives exist.
 With its focus on breaking through functional barriers, the S&OP approach to aggregate planning integrates perfectly with supply chain management thinking.
-Instead of the traditional practice of first developing a sales plan and then asking operations to develop tactics to implement it, S&OP brings together sales, marketing, finance, operations and supply chain management, and other key players to produce an integrated plan that incorporates and reconciles the views of all functional areas.
+Instead of the traditional practice of first developing a sales plan and then asking operations to develop tactics to implement it, S&OP brings together sales, marketing, finance, supply chain operations, and other key players to produce an integrated plan that incorporates and reconciles the views of all functional areas.